 The sheer existence of a state-owned economy showed that it was a viable alternative.
 Women in the USSR had full equality in jobs and wages, and legalized abortions paid by the state, while in BB economies abortions were a crime or very expensive.
 Many unemployed saw the socialized economy as a desirable option.
 This scared all states with BB economies.
 They knew the USSR would not attack them as its leaders believed BB economies must collapse due to economic crises.
-They feared the example of its social benefits will convince their unemployed to set up a state-owned economy in their country.
-They demonised the USSR trying to topple it.
+They feared that BG's social benefit will influence their own unemployed to act for a state-owned economy in their own country.
+So they demonised the USSR regime and tried to topple it.

 To reduce hostility to the USSR Stalin decided to restrain revolutions everywhere.
 Trotsky argued that this would not reduce hostility to the USSR.
 In 1927 Stalin supported the Chinese Nationalists led by Chiang-Kai-Shek while Trotsky argued against this.
 Stalin ordered the Chinese communists to form an alliance with Chiang-Kai-Shek.
 This put them under Chiang's control who used the first opportunity to massacre them.
 In 1937, when Japan invaded China and the USA gave Chiang arms to fight Japan, they asked him: "Why do you use our weapons against Chinese Communists rather than against the Japanese invaders?"
 He replied: "Because the Japanese are like a rash on the skin but the communists are a cancer".
 He was right.
 In 1945 Japan surrendered.
 In 1949 Mao-Tse-Tung's Communists defeated Chiang-Kai-Shek's nationalists and set up a state-run economy in China.
-In a country of 400M people where millions died of hunger they saw to it that every citizen got one cup of rice per day.
-This was a great achievement.
-Since then China's population has increased to 1.5 billion all of whom eat, dress, and live, incomparably better than in the BB economy 58 years ago.
-The case for a state-owned economy gained far more by Mao's victory than by Stalin's policy of curbing Mao's revolutionary zeal by alliance with the nationalists.
-Trotsky was proved right again.
+In a country of 400M people.
+Where millions died of hunger they saw to it that every citizen got one cup of rice per day.
+This alone was a major achievement.
+Since then China's population has increased to 1.5 billion all of whom eat, dress, and live, incomparably better than they did before Mao's regime.
+The case for a state-owned economy gained more by Mao's victory than by Stalin's policy of curbing Mao's revolutionary zeal and alliance with the nationalists.
+Trotsky predicted this and was proved right again.